 The TUCP and EDB will cause a slight decrease in Delta outflow and a slight increase in X2, however this is not expected to have a significant impact on fish distribution or abundance beyond the impact of the drought itself.
 The increase in X2 will not cause a change in habitat area.
-However, the installation of the EDB may cause local increases in predatory fishes (Striped Bass and Black Bass) immediately around the EDB, as well as an increase in centrarchids and other vegetation-specialists in the area around Franks Tract.
+However, the installation of the EDB may cause local increases in predatory fishes (Striped Bass and Black Bass) immediately around the barrier since predatory fishes are known to congregate around artificial structures and eddies (Sabel et al. 2016(Sabal et al. 2016, Lehman et al. 2019)).
+We also predict an increase in centrarchids and other vegetation-specialists in the area around Franks Tract.

-Salmon
+7. Salmon

-Figure 1.
+Figure 4.
 Conceptual model of salmon responses to drought actions from the Winter-Run Brood Year 2013 report (Israel et al. 2015).

-Salmonids will be impacted by drought conditions throughout their life span, including both in-Delta impacts, upstream impacts, and ocean influences (Figure 2).
-This monitoring and synthesis plan will chiefly assess the impact of the drought on out-migrating juveniles as they pass through the Delta.
+Salmonids will be impacted by drought conditions throughout their life span, including both in-Delta impacts, upstream impacts, and ocean influences (Figure 1).
+This monitoring and synthesis plan will chiefly assess the impact of the drought on outmigrating juveniles as they pass through the Delta.
+Because of the limited geographic scope of this project, it may be difficult to assess the overall impact of the Drought on salmonids.
+A separate synthesis effort focused on salmon throughout their life history will be needed to assess the impact of drought on salmon populations as a whole.

 Higher water temperatures in the rivers may cause lower survival of adults returning to their spawning habitats, as well as lower egg survival.
-While temperatures in spawning habitat below the rim dams are regulated through controlled release from the reservoirs, drought conditions may limit the ability of environmental and water managers to keep temperatures within the desired range (Israel et al. 2015, Zarri et al. 2019, Sellheim et al. 2020).
-If water levels change quickly, redds may be dewatered or juveniles stranded (Sellheim et al. 2020).
+While temperatures in spawning habitat in cold-water pools below the rim dams are regulated through controlled release from the reservoirs, drought conditions may limit the ability of water managers to keep temperatures within the desired range (Israel et al. 2015, Zarri et al. 2019, Sellheim et al. 2020).
+If water levels change guickly, redds may be dewatered or juveniles temperatures within the desired range (Israel et al. 2015, Zarri et al. 2019, Sellheim et al. 2020).
 To address the potential drought-induced limitations on available salmonid holding and spawning habitat the Drought Toolkit includes a number of actions intended to conserve storage in reservoirs and so that environmental and water managers are better able to provide suitable habitat conditions later in the season.
 When implemented, these actions will be evaluated based on their net benefit to the species of concern.
 For example, an action implemented to conserve spring storage for later use in the summer spawning period, would be evaluated based on the tradeoff between the biological response to decreases in spring water quality and in-river flow, compared to the biological response to increase in summer spawning habitat quality.